 Drill clean holes through the walk-in wall for condensate drain and refrigerant lines.
 DO NOT PUNCH.
 All penetrations must be clear of panel seams and locking devices and be sealed completely inside and outside.
 Remote low temperature systems include a 6' drain-line heater cable which should be wrapped around the drain line to prevent freezing.
 If a longer drain heater cable is required it must be provided by others.
-The use of PVC for freezer drain lines is not recommended; soft copper should be used.
+The use of PVC for freezer drain lines is not recommended- soft copper should be used.

-Low temp systems also include a defrost timer which must be set by the installer to initiate the time and control the duration of defrost cycles.
+Low temp systems also include a defrost timer or a digital controller which must be set by the installer to initiate the time and control the duration of defrost cycles.
 The frequency of cycles is determined by the usage of the walk-in (frequency of door openings, ambient temperature and humidity as well as product load) and their duration by the amount of frost to be removed.
 Keep both to the minimum necessary to maintain temperature and to keep evaporator coils free of built-up frost.
+Please contact the OEM of the refrigeration equipment for further technical advice.

 Evaporator fans should run continuously on medium temperature systems and intermittently (off during defrost) on low temperature systems.
 Low temp fans do not come on until the evaporator temperature gets down to about 25°F (-4°C).
-See evaporator manufacturer's instruction for specific installation and operation details.
+See evaporator original equipment manufacturer's instruction for specific installation and operation details.